johngieselmann/survey-web-app/README.md

 ```

 Add your questions and answers to the `js/qa.data.js` file following the
-guidlines outlined in the file and below.
+guidlines outlined below and in the file.
 ```
 var appData = [
     // question 1